How to Get Equity Out of Your Home Without Refinancing

 Home Equity Investment (HEI)

-A home equity investment is your third option for taking out home equity without refinancing.
-With this tool, you sell a stake in your home’s equity, in turn receiving a lump sum payment.
-You won’t make payments or pay interest for the money, but when you sell the home, the investor takes a cut of the profits.
+A home equity investment lets you sell a stake in your home’s future value in exchange for a lump-sum payment today.
+There are no monthly payments and no interest — but when you eventually sell the home, the investor takes a share of the proceeds.

-Home equity investments are completely separate from your mortgage.
-They don’t require refinancing, they don’t add another payment, and they’re not even an additional loan.
+Home equity investments are completely separate from your mortgage — no refinancing, no second monthly payment, and no additional loan on your title.

-If you’re weighing a refinance vs. a home equity investment, look at the terms of your mortgage and compare them to current market conditions.
-If refinancing would give you a better rate or payment, it may be the best move.
-But if you need a large amount of funds, can’t handle a second monthly payment, and don’t plan to sell for a while, a home equity investment may be the better option.
+If you’re weighing this against a refinance, consider your current mortgage terms, how much you need, and your timeline.
+If you need a large sum, can’t absorb a second monthly payment, and don’t plan to sell for some time, a home equity investment may be the better fit.

 Reverse Mortgage

-A reverse mortgage is another way to tap into your home equity without refinancing — but it’s only available to homeowners age 62 and older.
-With a reverse mortgage, you borrow against the equity in your home and receive the money as a lump sum, monthly payments, or a line of credit.
-You don’t have to repay the loan as long as you live in the home, but the balance comes due when you move, sell the property, or pass away.
+A reverse mortgage lets homeowners age 62 and older borrow against their home equity and receive funds as a lump sum, monthly payments, or a line of credit — with no required monthly repayment as long as you live in the home.
+The balance comes due when you move, sell, or pass away.

-When the homeowner passes away, the heirs typically repay the loan by selling the home.
+When the homeowner passes away, heirs typically repay the loan by selling the home.
 If the home sells for more than the loan balance, the heirs keep the difference.
-If it sells for less, they’re not on the hook for the shortfall — reverse mortgages are non-recourse loans, which means the lender can’t pursue other assets to recover the difference.
+If it sells for less, they’re not responsible for the shortfall — reverse mortgages are non-recourse loans, meaning the lender cannot pursue other assets to recover the balance.

-Reverse mortgages can be a helpful option for retirees who need extra income but want to stay in their homes.
-Just keep in mind that fees can be high, and the loan balance will grow over time, potentially leaving less equity for your heirs.
+Reverse mortgages can be a helpful income tool for retirees who want to stay in their homes.
+Just keep in mind that upfront fees tend to be high, and the loan balance grows over time, which can reduce the equity left for heirs.

 When Refinancing Is the Better Option

 - You can lower your interest rate.
-If market rates have dropped since you got your mortgage — or your credit score has improved — refinancing could mean a lower rate and big savings over time.
+If market rates have dropped since you got your mortgage — or your credit score has improved — refinancing could mean meaningful savings over the life of the loan.

 - You want to change your loan term.
-Refinancing gives you a chance to shorten your loan term to pay off your home faster or extend it to reduce your monthly payment.
+Refinancing lets you shorten your term to pay off your home faster, or extend it to reduce your monthly payment.

 - You need to add or remove a borrower.
-Life happens — divorce, marriage, or changing financial responsibilities can all require a change to who’s on the mortgage.
-In most cases, refinancing is the only way to officially add or remove someone from the loan.
+Divorce, marriage, or shifting financial responsibilities may require a change to who’s on the mortgage — and refinancing is typically the only way to make that happen officially.

-- You’re looking to consolidate debt.
-A cash-out refinance allows you to roll high-interest debt into a lower-rate mortgage — often saving you money and simplifying your payments.
+- You want to consolidate debt.
+A cash-out refinance lets you roll high-interest debt into a lower-rate mortgage, simplifying payments and potentially reducing your monthly payments.

-- You’d rather avoid managing two loans.
-Compared to taking on a second mortgage (like a HELOC or home equity loan), a cash-out refinance combines everything into one monthly payment.
+- You’d rather manage one payment.
+Unlike a HELOC or home equity loan, a cash-out refinance keeps everything in a single monthly payment.

-Even in today’s higher-rate environment, refinancing can still make sense depending on your goals.
-If you’re unsure whether it’s the right move, run the numbers or talk to a mortgage professional.
-The right decision depends on your current loan terms, equity position, and long-term financial plans.
+Even in a higher-rate environment, refinancing can make sense depending on your goals.
+If you’re unsure, run the numbers or talk to a mortgage professional.

 Things to Consider Before You Tap Your Home Equity

-Before you commit to any home equity product, ask yourself these bigger-picture questions.
+Before committing to any home equity product, work through these questions.

 1. How much equity do you actually have?

-You may have more (or less) equity than you think.
-Most lenders require you to leave 15% to 20% equity in the home after borrowing, so know what’s accessible to you before you get too far along.
+You may have more — or less — equity than you think.
+Most lenders require you to leave 15% to 20% equity in the home after borrowing, so understand what’s actually accessible before you get too far along.

 2. What will you use the funds for?

-Equity can be a smart tool for home improvements or debt consolidation — things that can either raise your home’s value or reduce your interest burden.
-Using equity for short-term wants or nonessential expenses could put your finances at risk.
+Equity is a smart tool for home improvements or debt consolidation — uses that can raise your home’s value or reduce your interest burden.
+Using it for short-term wants or nonessential expenses could put your finances at unnecessary risk.

 3. Can you handle an extra monthly payment?

-HELOCs and home equity loans create a second monthly obligation.
-Make sure your budget has the flexibility to absorb it, especially if you’re considering a product with a variable rate.
+HELOCs and home equity loans add a second monthly obligation.
+Make sure your budget can absorb it — especially if you’re considering a product with a variable rate.

 4. How long will you stay in the home?

-If you plan to move in the next few years, refinancing may not be worth the closing costs, and home equity investments or reverse mortgages may not have time to deliver their full benefits.
+If you plan to move in the next few years, refinancing may not be worth the closing costs, and some products like home equity investments or reverse mortgages may not have enough time to deliver their full benefits.

 5. What are the tax implications?

 Interest on a HELOC or home equity loan may be tax-deductible — but only if the funds are used to “buy, build, or substantially improve” the home.
-If you plan to use the funds for something else, consult a tax advisor to understand your options.
+If you plan to use the funds for something else, consult a tax advisor first.

 6. Are you comfortable with the risk?

 Tapping equity means putting your home on the line.
-Missed payments on second mortgages can lead to foreclosure, and with home equity investments, your future proceeds may be significantly reduced.
+Missed payments on second mortgages can lead to foreclosure, and with home equity investments, your future proceeds from selling the home may be significantly reduced.

 How to Tap Home Equity Without Refinancing